 He was empty.
 Nothing could hurt him now.

 The four of them were glaring at each other in fear and apprehension when the flames sprung to life all around them, twisting suddenly upwards out of cold, damp air.

 The tongues of fire weren’t orange; they were an ethereal yellow so pale that it was almost white.
 Aside from the gasps of surprise and horror from the room’s occupants, nothing was audible at all; the flames were completely silent as they worked their way up through the dusty brickwork in a solid sheet of writhing energy.
 The wall of fire separated Dave and Gerry from Travis and Kevin, and Dave squinted against the thickly bright light, unable to make out anything beyond their half of the room.

 Dave wondered if he was about to die.

 Well, at least burning is better than killing yourself during a driving test.

-The flames seemed to drink the moonlight and spit it out again without its warmth, but Dave could still feel a stifling blanket of miserable heat squeezing his flesh.
-He couldn’t see any smoke at all in the crisp night air, but he was rapidly beginning to choke on something.
-The smell was as stale as smoke, but as chemical and cloying as gasoline.
-The heat and the bitter stench of the fire filled Dave’s head and made his vision pulse and blur, and he could feel his consciousness beginning to slip away from him.
-Before he passed out, more from pure exhaustion than heatstroke or suffocation, his last thought was of Tony, his only remaining friend, saying, “Now I know how that poor girl felt in 1819.”
+The flames seemed to drink the moonlight and spit it out without its warmth, but Dave still felt a stifling blanket of heat squeezing his flesh.
+Something was choking him, but there was no smoke.
+The smell was stale, but cloying as gasoline.
+The heat and bitter stench filled Dave’s head, making his vision pulse and blur.
+He felt his consciousness slipping away from him, and his last thought before passing out was of Tony saying, “Now I know how that poor girl felt in 1819.”